henningte/ir/README.md

 ### How to use

-You can load ir in R with:
+You can load ‘ir’ in R with:

 ``` r
 # load ir package